Max Topplin

 Max Topplin (born December 14, 1989) is a Canadian theatre, television and film actor.
 He was born in Toronto, Ontario.
 He made his debut on the television series Ghost Trackers.
-He is best known for his role in the USA Network legal drama Suits, where he played the recurring character Harold Gunderson.
+He is best known for his role in the USA Network legal drama Suits, where he played Harold Gunderson.

 Activism

 Topplin is a director of LifePaths, a project focused on creating telemedicine systems to help in Haiti.